Download the Dorshei Tzedek School Flyer (PDF).

 Our School In The News

-Registration packets are now available for new and returning students.
+School Registration Packets for the 5774 (2013-14) school year are now available for new and returning students.

 “No-membership” trial year option: Families whose children enter Nitzanim, Gan, Kitah Alef, Kitah Bet or Kitah Gimmel (Pre-K, Kindergarten, 1st, 2nd or 3rd grade) may participate in our educational program as non-members for one year.
 After that, they are expected to formally become members of our community.